cea-hpc/modules/doc/source/modulefile.rst

  strongest hiding level is retained which means if both a regular, a ``--soft`` hiding command match a given module, regular hiding mode is considered.
 If both a regular and a ``--hard`` hiding command match a given module, hard hiding mode is retained.
+A set ``--hidden-loaded`` option is retained even if the :mfcmd:`module-hide` statement on which it is declared is superseded by a stronger :mfcmd:`module-hide` statement with no ``--hidden-loaded`` option set.

  Hidden modules included in the result of an :subcmd:`avail` sub-command are reported with a ``hidden`` tag applied to them.

+ Hidden loaded modules included in the result of a :subcmd:`list` sub-command are reported with a ``hidden-loaded`` tag applied to them.
+This tag is not reported on :subcmd:`avail` sub-command context.

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select